This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 How is a spontaneous pneumothorax diagnosed?

-Your caregiver will ask about your signs and symptoms and examine you.
-He will listen to your lungs.
-You may need any of the following tests:
+Your healthcare provider will ask about your signs and symptoms and examine you.
+He or she will listen to your lungs.
+You may also need any of the following:

-- Chest x-ray: This is a picture of the bones, lungs, and other tissues in your chest.
-Caregivers use chest x-rays to see if you have broken ribs.
-These x-rays may show your caregiver how large your pneumothorax is.
-Chest x-rays may also show fluid around the heart and lungs.
+- X-ray pictures of the bones, lungs, and other tissues in your chest will show if you have broken ribs.
+The pictures may also show the size of the pneumothorax and if you have fluid around your heart and lungs.

 How is a spontaneous pneumothorax treated?

 Treatment will depend on the size of your pneumothorax.
-If your pneumothorax is small, it may resolve on its own.
+If your pneumothorax is small, it may get better on its own.
 The goal of treatment is to remove the air from your pleural space.
-Once your lung is able to fill with air, you will be able to breathe easier.
+When your lung is able to fill with air, you will be able to breathe easier.
 You may need any of the following:

 - Your throat or the front of your neck is pushed to one side.